q3769/conseq4j/README.md

   related issues, and may be preferable for simple cases that do not require the syntax/semantic richness that an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) executor has to offer.
-- For simplicity, the default backing thread pool facilitating this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
+- For simplicity, the default thread pool that facilites this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
   ; that is via the `new ConseqService()` API.
-Alternatively, the backing thread pool can be customized via the `ConseqService.withExecutionThreadPool(ExecutorService executionThreadPool)` API.
+Alternatively, the thread pool can be customized via the `ConseqService.withExecutionThreadPool(ExecutorService executionThreadPool)` API.
 Since there is no bucket hashing, this API style decouples the tasks from their execution threads.
-I.e. even the tasks of the same sequence key could be executed by different threads from the thread pool at run-time, albeit in sequential order.
+I.e. even the tasks of the same sequence key could be executed by different threads from the thread pool, albeit in sequential order.
 This may bring extra performance gain compared to the other API style.

 ## Full disclosure - Asynchronous Conundrum